tenstorrent/tt-metal/best_practices.md

 The Copy-and-Swap idiom is a robust and elegant method to implement copy assignment operators.
 It leverages the copy constructor and the swap method to provide strong exception safety and reduce code duplication.

 ### Motivation

+## 11. Avoid Global Classes, Especially with Mutexes or Locks

+### Practice
+Avoid creating global classes, especially those with mutexes or other locks, except for specific debug purposes.

+### Explanation
+Global classes can lead to issues with concurrency and resource management, especially when they involve mutexes or other synchronization mechanisms.
+Such global resources can create hidden dependencies and make the code harder to reason about and maintain.

+### Motivation
+- **Concurrency Safety**: Reduces the risk of deadlocks and race conditions.
+- **Maintainability**: Avoids hidden dependencies and makes the code easier to understand and maintain.
+- **Predictability**: Improves the predictability of resource management and execution flow.

+## 12. Move Function Implementations to `.cpp` Files

+### Practice
+Move function implementations from header files to `.cpp` files.

+### Explanation
+Implementing functions in `.cpp` files rather than in headers reduces compilation dependencies and improves encapsulation.
+It also leads to faster compile times and reduces the chances of multiple definition errors.

+### Motivation
+- **Compilation Time**: Reduces compilation times by minimizing dependencies.
+- **Encapsulation**: Improves encapsulation by hiding implementation details.
+- **Maintainability**: Simplifies code maintenance by separating interface from implementation.

+## 13. Avoid `using namespace std;` in Headers

+### Practice
+Never write `using namespace std;` in header files.

+### Explanation
+Including `using namespace std;` in header files can lead to namespace pollution and conflicts, making the codebase harder to manage and increasing the risk of name collisions.

+### Motivation
+- **Namespace Pollution**: Prevents namespace pollution and reduces the risk of name collisions.
+- **Code Clarity**: Improves code clarity by explicitly specifying the namespace.
+- **Maintainability**: Enhances maintainability by avoiding unintended interactions between different parts of the code.